Words Ending in J: A Rare Linguistic Gem in 2026

 Swaraj

 ‘Swaraj’ is another significant term from Hindi and Sanskrit, meaning ‘self-rule’ or ‘independence’.
 It was a central concept in the Indian independence movement, advocating for self-governance.
-Like ‘raj’, its presence in English discourse is primarily due to historical and political contexts related to India.

-The Future of ‘J’ Endings in English
+Future Trends in English Lexicography

 Frequently Asked Questions